-Dads deserve to be treated to something special on Father's Day, and what could be nicer than a custom-made gift from your very own little designer, courtesy of the PTA?
-Here's how our Facebook friends choose to mark the occasion...
+Dads deserve to be treated to something special on Father's Day, but they can be tricky to buy for.
+Here's how different committees choose to mark the occasion.

-Marina McGee: 'We ask a local baker to make gingerbread men for us - nut and sesame seed free - and put these into cellophane bags.
+Marina McGee: 'We ask a local baker to make allergen-free gingerbread men for us and package them in cellophane bags.
 We give out a large paper man (from Wilko) on which the children draw pictures of their fathers.
-We then stick these onto the cellophane bags - they look really nice!'
+These are then stuck onto the cellophane bags - they look really good.'

 Sally Page: 'This year the children will be creating their own designs to be printed on mugs.
 There will be no outlay at all and we get a percentage for every mug ordered.'

-Helena Farr: 'We've sold keyrings, coasters, and cards that the children have decorated themselves.
-This year we're doing scratch art photo frames with a 'for my dad' poem, along with a trophy design card!'
+Helena Farr: 'We've sold keyrings, coasters, and cards that the children decorated themselves.
+This year we're doing scratch art photo frames with a "for my dad" poem, along with a trophy design card.'

-Emma Cooper: 'We're getting card frames from Baker Ross to colour, then the school are going to do a decorative Wordle in the middle.
+Emma Cooper: 'We're purchasing card frames from Baker Ross for the children to colour in.
+The school is going to create a decorative wordle for the centre.
 We're going to ask for a 50p donation, but everyone will get one regardless.'

 NOTE: Concerned about upsetting children who don't have fathers in their lives?
-Encourage children to use the occasion to thank anyone special to them - it isn't restricted to just fathers.
-We would suggest you take advice from your Headteacher if you are in any doubt.
+Encourage them to use the occasion to thank anyone special – it isn't restricted to just fathers.
+Take advice from your headteacher if you are in any doubt.